otto-de-legacy/jsonhome/README.md

 https://oss.sonatype.org/content/repositories/releases

-The current release is 0.3.0:
+The current release is 0.3.1:

+* de.otto:jsonhome-core:0.3.1
+* de.otto:jsonhome-generator:0.3.1
-* de.otto:jsonhome-core:0.3.0
+* de.otto:jsonhome-spring:0.3.1
-* de.otto:jsonhome-generator:0.3.0
+* de.otto:jsonhome-jersey:0.3.1
-* de.otto:jsonhome-spring:0.3.0
+* de.otto:jsonhome-registry:0.3.1

-**Because the development is still involving incompatible changes, you may want to use the current 0.3.1-SNAPSHOT** instead of using the 0.3 release.

 Snapshot releases will be published here:

 https://oss.sonatype.org/content/repositories/snapshots

-The current snapshot-release is 0.3.1-SNAPSHOT:
+The current snapshot-release is 0.3.2-SNAPSHOT:

+* de.otto:jsonhome-core:0.3.2-SNAPSHOT
+* de.otto:jsonhome-generator:0.3.2-SNAPSHOT
-* de.otto:jsonhome-core:0.3.1-SNAPSHOT
+* de.otto:jsonhome-spring:0.3.2-SNAPSHOT
-* de.otto:jsonhome-generator:0.3.1-SNAPSHOT
+* de.otto:jsonhome-jersey:0.3.2-SNAPSHOT
-* de.otto:jsonhome-spring:0.3.1-SNAPSHOT
+* de.otto:jsonhome-registry:0.3.2-SNAPSHOT

 There is no de.otto:jsonhome-example:* because this is only an example, you should not depend on it.